alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

 interpreter for C/C++.
 An interpreter processes a macro line-by-line.
-It depends on the implementation of the interpreter how C++ code will be handled and how close the interpretation comes to the language standard. *ROOT5* allows for some deviatations from the language standards, which means that some coding errors which would thrown by a compiler leading in a break of the compilation are still tolerated by *ROOT5*.
+It depends on the implementation of the interpreter how C++ code will be handled and how close the interpretation comes to the language standard. *ROOT5* allows for some deviations from the language standards, which means that some coding errors which would thrown by a compiler leading in a break of the compilation are still tolerated by *ROOT5*.
 Furthermore the standard library is not fully supported as its handling has to be implemented into the compiler.
 Macro can however also be